google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

 .. image:: figures/outlier_jan_temp_line.png
+   :align: center
+   :alt: A scatterplot including an outlier and line of best fit.

 Once you've calculated the line of best fit and include the outlier of Juneau, the line of best fit is way off.
 The slope is now positive and the correlation